Garth Porter: Sherbet

+Later career

 Porter initially had difficulty after the group's disbandment "I had a vague idea of a solo career, but not really, it was kind of there as an option but nothing that I really pursued...
 I found it really hard going as a songwriter, just out on your own in the middle of kind of nowhere.
 And especially the credentials of having been in Sherbet at that time were kind of, it was like having the plague really."

 He helped launch Lee Kernaghan and co-wrote some of the songs for the live Musical theatre production The Man from Snowy River: Arena Spectacular (which toured Australian capital cities — twice).
 The Original Cast Album of the show won the ARIA award for Best Cast / Show Album).

 Personal life

 In March 1975 Julie Kusko of The Australian Women's Weekly described his hobbies as furniture collecting, fishing and camping.
 On 7 August 1978 Porter "married his long-time girlfriend" Mary Byrnes in Sydney.